violetauko/Hotel/README.md

 Emulator or device must be connected to the computer.

 ## Built With
 Built with Android Studio.
 Java
+XML

 ## Authors
 Violet Auko